CharonWangg/charonwangg-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
-I am a master student in the Department of Bioengineering at [University of Pennsylvania](https://be.seas.upenn.edu/).
-My research interests include Causal Discovery, Causal Machine Learning and Machine Learning Application in Biomedical Informatics.
+I am a master student in the Department of Bioengineering at [University of Pennsylvania](https://be.seas.upenn.edu/), My research interests include Causal Discovery, Causal Machine Learning and Machine Learning Applications in all kinds of real-world problem, mainly in Biomedical Informatics.
+My ultimate question thinking now is, can we develop a world model based on causality?

 Currently, I am doing research about Meta-learning Causal Discovery in large complex system in [KordingLab](http://kordinglab.com/), advised by
 [Dr. Konrad Kording](http://koerding.com/).
 Prior to UPenn, I earned a BEng degree in Biomedical